ZXShady/proposals/alternative_free_function_call_syntax.md

 The need for some form of Unified Function Call Syntax (UFCS) in C++ has been discussed for years.
 Papers on UFCS and Extension Methods, pipeline syntax, and the existence of `std::ranges::views` using `operator|` demonstrate strong demand for more fluent function call syntax.

-This paper provides a way to call free functions in a way that visually resembles member function calls, while avoiding the pitfalls of implicit lookup, breaking changes or virtual call ambiguity.
+This paper provides a way to call free functions in a way that visually resembles member function calls, while avoiding the pitfalls of implicit lookup, major breaking changes or virtual call ambiguity.

 1. Explicit Extension Methods: Allows libraries to provide functionality for existing types, enabling users to call these functions with a fluent syntax by explicitly naming the providing namespace (e.g., `matrix.Math::translate(position)`).